 - Chairman’s Bonus

 Each bonus and promotion is based on earning Case Credits, which are acquired based on products sold.
-One Case Credit is equivalent to roughly $145 worth of products at wholesale cost.
+One Case Credit is equivalent to roughly $140 worth of products at Wholesale cost, $170 Novus Customer pricing, and $200 Retail.
 New members are able to receive 15% off products to resell, but that amount starts to increase after achieving two Case Credits within the first two months of joining.

 Here are some pros about Forever Living:

-The company also does well to provide training to its new distributors to help them get on their feet.
-They have brochures that help to educate distributors on the company’s vast number of products, as well as training videos that teach sales techniques.
+The company also does a good job of providing training to its new distributors to help them get on their feet.
+They have brochures that help educate distributors on the company’s vast number of products, as well as training videos that teach sales techniques.
 The company has also been known to hold workshops for new distributors and connect new distributors with more experienced sellers.
 All of these training methods make it obvious that Forever Living wants its distributors to succeed, which can’t always be said of MLM companies.

 Here are some cons about Forever Living:

 Among the black marks on Forever Living in its nearly 40 years in business is an accusation of tax evasion against Maughan levied by both the IRS and Japan’s National Tax Agency.
 The company countersued and ultimately won, but it’s still not one of Forever Living’s proudest achievements.